usdot-jpo-ode/wzdx/spec-content/README.md

 - **Notes** - Additional comments, guidance, notes for future consideration, or examples.

 ### List of Objects
-This section provides a tabular list of all data tables uses in the WZDx specification.
+This section provides a tabular list of all objects used in the WZDx specification.

 Object | Description
 --- | ---